charliejhadley/eng7218_data-science-for-healthcare-applications_bcu-masters/content/post/01-working-in-r/index.markdown

 ---
 title: 'Week 1'
 subtitle: 'Intro to the course'
-summary: Nathan’s Hot-Dog Eating Contest
+summary: Getting to know you and the course
 date: "2018-04-09T00:00:00Z"
 featured: false
 draft: false